fbpx

 Although the desire was always there, Kitchen never expected she’d have the opportunity to go to space, despite a family connection to Blue Origin.

 Jim Kitchen, her father and a professor of the practice at UNC Kenan-Flagler Business School, went to space as part of a Blue Origin mission in 2022.
 She tagged along on the trip — until liftoff — and used it as an opportunity to network and learn about different careers in astronomy.
-She even make a pitch for joining a future mission.
+She even made a pitch for joining a future mission.

 “If you ever have the opportunity or want to send a young woman to space, please give me a call,” she remembered saying.